|A Programmer's Guide To R - The Vector|

-With the rise of "big data" as a serious application stats and statistical languages are also becoming more important.
-If you have used SPSS, SAS, Mathematica or Maple to do stats then it is worth looking at R as an alternative - if only because it is free.
-If you are considering becoming involved in "big data" then starting out with R is a good idea.
+With the rise of "big data" as a serious application, stats and statistical languages are also becoming more important.
+If you have used SPSS, SAS, Mathematica or Maple to do stats, then it is worth looking at R as an alternative - if only because it is free.
+If you are considering becoming involved in "big data", starting out with R is a good idea.

 First - how to characterise R?

 Overall the language can be written in a procedural style with a very strong leaning towards the functional style.
-It is often said that R is object-oriented but this is more wishful thinking on behalf of its supporters than any real facilities provided.
-In reality it calls everything and object and provides a manual type system that is used to work out which form of a function should be used to process the data.
-This could be called polymorphism but you could just as well call it dynamic generics or something similar.
+It is often said that R is object-oriented, but this is more wishful thinking on behalf of its supporters than any real facilities provided.
+In reality it calls everything an object and provides a manual type system that is used to work out which form of a function should be used to process the data.
+This could be called "polymorphism", but you could just as well call it "dynamic generics" or something similar.
 Essentially it provides function overloading based on the first parameter.
-What is surprising is that this simple scheme coupled with the user friendly form of the List do turn out to be quite powerful and easy to use/
+What is surprising is that this simple scheme, coupled with the user friendly form of the List, turns out to be quite powerful and easy to use.

 So to sum up.

-The installation includes the RGui which provides an easy to use R Console that you can use to type instruction into directly.
+The installation includes the RGui, which provides an easy-to-use R Console that you can use to type instructions into directly.

 All of the examples given in the rest of this article can be typed into the command console and tried out at once.